GL Communications Inc.

 As the transmission and reception is in progress, any of the PPP links in the bundle can be removed (terminated) or added back to the bundle without loss in data.
 All the actions performed in GUI can also be executed through command line interface.

-Click here to download a sample script that illustrates addition and removal of PPP links
+Download a sample script that illustrates addition and removal of PPP links.

 Link Control Protocol Negotiation

 MC-MLPPP supports Link Control Protocol (LCP) to configure PPP links with the various negotiation options.
-Link configuration is an optional feature and is enabled by default.
+Link configuration is an optional feature.

-If LCP is enabled for a link, then opening that link performs Link Configuration (negotiation) by exchanging LCP Configuration packets with peer end.
-If LCP is disabled, then link configuration is disabled and on opening, the link will go to UP state assuming that the peer end is also up.
+If LCP is enabled for a link, then open action on that link performs Link Configuration (option negotiation) by exchanging LCP Configuration packets with peer end.
+If LCP configuration is disabled then an open action on that link will go to UP state assuming that the peer end is also up.

-The application supports NCP negotiation option over MLPPP or PPP.
-The NCP configuration option allows negotiation of IPCP or BCP protocols.
-In MLPPP Simulation, NCP negotiation starts as soon as any PPP link in the bundle is negotiated for LCP parameters.
+The application supports NCP configuration (option negotiation).
+Once LCP enters open state, NCP configuration allows negotiation of IPCP, BCP, and PPP Mux Control Protocol (PPPMuxCP).
+In MLPPP Simulation, NCP negotiation starts as soon as any PPP link in the bundle goes to LCP UP state.

 Link Test using Echo Request/Reply

 Link Testing is used for testing link connectivity.
-When the link status is UP,it will test by sending LCP keep alive messages (Echo Req/Reply).
+When the link status is UP, it will test by sending LCP keep alive messages (Echo Req/Reply).
 The Link Test provides test parameters along with the statistics of number of requests sent and number of replies received.
+Link Test can be performed over PPP links in the bundle or on the MLPPP bundle.

 Traffic Generation and Verification